standardsemiconductor/VELDT-getting-started/README.md

 ```
 First, we use [`LambdaCase`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-LambdaCase) which saves a few keystrokes when doing case analysis on the finite-state machine.
 Next we define the module and declare imports.
 We have used most of these imports before so I will not go into detail but note we import `Veldt.Uart` as `qualified`, so anytime we want to use something from our Uart module we need to prefix it with `U.`.
 This is a stylistic choice, though it can help organize imports and avoid any overlapping function or type names.

-Our echo demo first read a byte, then write that same byte.
+Our echo demo reads a byte, then writes that same byte.
 We will need three stateful elements:
   1. The FSM which indicates whether we are currently reading a byte or writing a byte.
   2. The UART state.
   3. A byte to save between reads and writes.